 The Belgrade Fortress is the most important historical site in Belgrade.
-Its position overlooking the confluence of Sava and Danube rivers makes it a very unique place, because not many other cities have two big rivers.
+Its position, overlooking the confluence of the Sava and Danube rivers, makes it a very unique place, because not many other cities have two big rivers.
 Views from the fortress are spectacular.

 The city-fortress was first established in the 3rd century BC.
-The city population lived within the walls of the fortress for centuries.
-Thus, its history was the history of Belgrade.
+For centuries, the city population lived within the walls of the fortress.
+Thus, its history was also the history of Belgrade.

-The fortress is a beautiful place today, right in the heart of the city.
-You can escape there from the crowds and the noise.
+Today, the fortress is a beautiful place, right in the heart of the city.
+You can go there to escape the crowds in the city, away from the noise and the traffic.
 You can also spend a peaceful morning or an afternoon, surrounded by history, while you enjoy the views.

 The Belgrade Fortress is divided in the Upper and the Lower Town and Kalemegdan Park.
-However, the lower section is neglected, despite the fact that it contains some historically very important structures.
-Anyhow, the Upper Town and Kalemedgan Park are the most interesting for visitors.
+Unfortunately, the lower section is neglected, despite the fact that it contains some historically very important structures.
+Anyway, the Upper Town and Kalemedgan Park are the most interesting for visitors.

-The main entrance to the park starts right at the end of Prince Mihailo street.
+The main entrance to the park starts at the end of Prince Mihailo street.

-As soon as you enter, you will come across the fountain “Unhappy Fisherman”, by Simeon Roksandić.
-Famous for his bronzes and fountains, he was also one of the most renowned sculptors in Serbia and Yugoslavia.
+As soon as you enter, you will come across the “Unhappy Fisherman” fountain, by Simeon Roksandić.
+Famous for his bronzes and fountains, he was one of the most renowned sculptors in Serbia and Yugoslavia.
 He also made the same fountain for the Jesuit Square in Zagreb.

-The Promenade and Vista Point are one of several points within the fortress from where views of the city are the best.
+The Promenade and the Vista Point are one of several points within the fortress from where the views of the city are the best.

-From this point, you can see the river Sava and New Belgrade on the opposite side.
-In a photo below, you can see the Belgrade Waterfront construction site and bridges over the river.
+From there, you can see the Sava river and New Belgrade on the opposite side.
+You can also see the Belgrade Waterfront construction site and bridges over the river.

 The Military Museum – founded in 1878, contains over 3000 ancient and modern artefacts.
 The collection includes Roman swards and helmets, Greek daggers, Serbian heavy knight’s armours, axes, shields, crossbows, armoured gloves and also western medieval weapons.